c055/docs/dai_whitepaper.md

 The slope of the collateral curve is initially simplified to always be approximately 1, so a 1% movement in collateralization in a direction produces a corresponding 1% change in the bounty.

 >*__Example 5__: Bitcoin has a zero point of 130%.
 A CDP is created with 135% collateralization.
-At this level of collateralization, the CDP has a bounty of -5%, and performing a forced cover that costs 100 SDR worth of Dai will only buy 95 SDR worth of Bitcoin, giving a 5% loss (assuming that the market price of Dai is equal to the target price when the forced cover happens).*
+At this level of collateralization, the CDP has a bounty of -5%, and performing a forced cover that costs 100 SDR worth of Dai will only buy 95 SDR worth of BTC, giving a 5% loss (assuming that the market price of Dai is equal to the target price when the forced cover happens).*

 If the collateralization ratio of a CDP goes below the zero point, the bounty for performing a forced cover on the CDP becomes positive.
 At this point the forced cover is also referred to as a margin call, as it has a similar function of closing out positions that are too risky.
 The positive bounty will generally cause market forces to instantly margin call the CDP in order to earn the free profit from buying a larger portion of the CDPs collateral at the same price.

->*__Example 6__: An issuer creates a CDP with 130 SDR worth of Bitcoin as collateral, and uses it to issue 100 SDR worth of Dai.
-The price of Bitcoin subsequently falls 10%, leaving the CDP at 117% collateralization.
-The bounty is now +13%, and a Dai holder quickly margin calls it, paying down the 100 SDR debt, but obtaining 113 SDR worth of Bitcoin, with only 4 SDR worth of Bitcoin remaining for the issuer.*
+>*__Example 6__: An issuer creates a CDP with 130 SDR worth of BTC as collateral, and uses it to issue 100 SDR worth of Dai.
+The price of BTC subsequently falls 10%, leaving the CDP at 117% collateralization.
+The bounty is now +13%, and a Dai holder quickly margin calls it, paying down the 100 SDR debt, but obtaining 113 SDR worth of BTC, with only 4 SDR worth of BTC remaining for the issuer.*

 The purpose of the forced cover is to provide a buffer of liquid assets from the CDPs in case the price of Dai suddenly drops dramatically due to a shock in demand.
 This is because a CDPs bounty is determined in terms of the Dai target price, and the **effective bounty** changes in response to the market price, changing with the same magnitude but in the opposite direction of a deviation of the market price from the target price.
 This creates another negative feedback loop that serves to push the market price towards the target price.